cmh2166/DLF15GeoMetadata/README.md

-# Increasing Geospatial Awareness: Storing, Managing, Describing & Sharing Geospatial Data
+## Increasing Geospatial Awareness: Storing, Managing, Describing & Sharing Geospatial Data

-**This Repository just covers the 'Enhancing Metadata with Geospatial Data' workshop portion**
+**This Repository is just the draft docs for the 'Enhancing Metadata with Geospatial Data' workshop portion**

 **DLF Forum 2015**